 Presently, the IEUA, Watermaster, the CBWCD, and the SBCFCD are in the process of updating their Four-Party Agreement, used to implement, operate, maintain, and monitor the 2001 RMP facilities, and to enable the implementation of the 2013 RMPU.
 The IEUA and Watermaster will split the capital cost of 2013 RMPU projects that result in an increase in storm, dry-weather runoff, and recycled waters, and Watermaster will pay the capital cost for improvements that increase storm water and dry-weather runoff recharge only.
 Pursuant to the Peace II Agreement, recharge operations and maintenance costs are shared on a pro rata basis with the IEUA's share based on the annual amount of recycled water recharged relative to the total amount of annual recharge, the latter including storm water, dry-weather runoff, and recycled water recharge.
+The new storm water and runoff capture projects identified in the 2013 RMPU that will be constructed within the next 10 years are identified in the IEUA 2016 Ten Year Capital Improvement Plan.
 The financing plan for the 2013 RMPU is currently in development and will be completed in late 2016.

-The IEUA and Watermaster are currently funding the advanced planning of the recharge improvements listed in Table 2 for the 2013 RMPU and reporting on the technical and budget statuses at monthly Recharge Investigation Project Committee (RIPCom) meetings and at their respective monthly board meetings.
-Table 3 summarizes the status of each of the recommended 2013 RMPU projects as of January 2016.
+The IEUA and Watermaster are currently funding the advanced planning of the recharge improvements listed in Table 3 for the 2013 RMPU and reporting on the technical and budget statuses at monthly Recharge Investigation Project Committee (RIPCom) meetings and at their respective monthly board meetings.
+Table 4 summarizes the status of each of the recommended 2013 RMPU projects as of January 2016.

-2.4.1 Storm Water Resource Planning in the Chino Basin is a Continuous Process
+2.5 Storm Water Resource Planning in the Chino Basin is a Continuous Process

 In summary, the IEUA, Watermaster, the CBWCD, the SBCFCD and the region's cities and water districts have been working together since 1998 to develop an integrated water resources management plan for the Chino Basin area, have coordinated the development and implementation of the OBMP with other stakeholders in the Santa Ana River Watershed OWOW 2.0 plan, and have been implementing the OBMP since 2000.
-The process to develop and implement the OBMP has been open and transparent.
-Implementation of OBMP Program Element 2 - Develop and Implement Comprehensive Recharge Program has been very successful: increasing the recharge of storm water, dry-weather runoff, and recycled water by an average of 10,600 acre-ft/yr.
-Implementation of the 2001 RMP in the Chino Basin has reduced the demand for imported SWP water by Chino Basin water agencies by 10,600 acre-ft/yr and improved the water quality in the Chino Basin and the Santa Ana River.
-The IEUA, Watermaster, the CBWCD, and the SBCFCD have conducted extensive technical investigations and exhaustive public outreach to develop the 2013 RMPU, and they are engaged in advanced planning to implement it.
-Implementation of the 2013 RMPU is expected to reduce the demand for SWP water by an additional 12,600 acre-ft/yr.
+The process to develop and implement the OBMP has been open and transparent through the direct involvement of the stakeholders of the Chino Basin Watermaster adjudication.
+Implementation of OBMP Program Element 2 - Develop and Implement Comprehensive Recharge Program has been very successful, increasing the recharge of storm water, dry-weather runoff, and recycled water by an average of 10,600 AFY.
+Implementation of the 2001 RMP in the Chino Basin has assisted in reducing the demand for imported SWP water by Chino Basin water agencies by 10,600 AFY and improved the water quality in the Chino Basin and the Santa Ana River.
+Since then, the IEUA, Watermaster, the CBWCD, and the SBCFCD have conducted extensive technical investigations and exhaustive public outreach to develop the 2013 RMPU, and they are engaged in advanced planning to implement it.
+2013 RMPU projects are expected to reduce future demand by about 12,600 AFY.
+Developing these local water supply sources to replace imported supplies reduces greenhouse gas emissions by decreasing the demand for the electricity generation needed to pump, transport, and deliver water to the Chino Basin from the SWP.